Frequently Asked Questions

 Are pre-existing conditions shareable?

-Medical conditions that existed prior to membership are only shareable if the condition has been symptom, treatment, and medication-free for 12 to 24 consecutive months as outlined in the program guidelines.
+Medical conditions that existed prior to membership are only shareable if the condition has been symptom, treatment, and medication-free for 12 consecutive months as outlined in the program guidelines.
 Some pre-existing conditions have a five-year waiting period.

 Is there an unshareable amount?